Fleckism/SecurityPlus/SecurityPlus/1A Information Security Roles.md

 -   **identify** —develop security policies and capabilities.
 Evaluate risks, [[threat]]s, and vulnerabilities and recommend security controls to mitigate them.
 -   **protect** —procure/develop, install, operate, and decommission IT hardware and software assets with security as an embedded requirement of every stage of this operations life cycle.
 -   **detect** —perform ongoing, proactive monitoring to ensure that controls are effective and capable of protecting against new types of threats.
--   **respond** —identify, analyze, contain, and eradicate threats to systems and data security.
+-   **respond** —identify, analyze #Ops, contain, and eradicate threats to systems and data security.
 -   **recover**  —implement cybersecurity resilience to restore systems and data if other controls are unable to prevent attacks.

 ![](https://s3.amazonaws.com/wmx-api-production/courses/5731/images/7332-1599771793557.png)